Learning To Speak Like The Amish

 Sie leest ihre Buch in die Schul.= She reads her book in school.

 Learn more: Amish children attend one-room schools in Lancaster County.
 The Amish have their own schools because they want to educate their children in the way they feel best.
 Students study the basic subjects: reading, writing, arithmetic, history, geography, health and earth science.
 They also learn to speak English at school.
 Formal education stops after eighth grade and each young adult has an additional two years of vocational training.
+At The Amish Farm and House, you can visit our one-room Amish schoolhouse.
+It is the only one-room school open to the public in Lancaster County.

 - “Gaul” = horse